FeignMan/BasicNodeJSFramework/README.md

 # Greetings Padawan!

 Welcome to Node.js.
 This is a basic application meant for demo-ing node development, with each commit adding bite-sized functionality, to the benefit of beginners.
 With each commit, the README will be updated to cover whatever was added or modified.
+At some point later, I might tag certain commits to mark each stage of a future tutorial.

 Steps to create this skeleton are outlined below.